inevolin/WebOCR/README.md

 4. wait a few seconds for the image to be processed
 5. the detected text will be shown below

+## notes

+The OCR system does a pretty good job, especially with numbers and special characters.
+However it's definitely not perfect and can produce inaccuracies.

 ## installation

 You need NodeJS v12+.